Russia rejects U.S. concerns over Vietnam base role in bomber flights

 The Asian Infrastructure Investment Bank is seen as challenger to Washington-based World Bank

 German Finance Minister Wolfgang Schäuble, right, and China’s Vice Premier Ma Kai shake hands at a joint news conference in Berlin on Tuesday.
-Mr. Schäuble said Germany will be a founding member of a new international development bank backed by China, along with other European countries.
+Mr Schäuble said Germany would be a founding member of a new international development bank backed by China, along with other European countries.
 German Finance Minister Wolfgang Schäuble, right, and China’s Vice Premier Ma Kai shake hands at a joint news conference in Berlin on Tuesday.
-Mr. Schäuble said Germany will be a founding member of a new international development bank backed by China, along with other European countries
+Mr Schäuble said Germany would be a founding member of a new international development bank backed by China, along with other European countries

 Germany, France and Italy followed the U.K.’s lead in applying to join a China-led international development bank, lending the weight of Europe’s largest economies to the project despite U.S. opposition.Europe’s four top powers have now broken ranks with Washington in moving to become founding members of the Asian Infrastructure Investment Bank.
 The decision is expected to spur other U.S. allies to back the potential challenger to the World Bank and the Asian Development Bank, where Washington has significant influence.